zawzawzaw/montigo/_notes/april 27.md

-fix gradient css opacity of each item (main slider) fix letter spacing css of each h3 (main slider) add the foot icon back (activities) ? or ask if it can be permanently removed.
+//fix gradient css opacity of each item (main slider) - no need anymore.
+//fix letter spacing css of each h3 (main slider) - no need anymore, this was changed.
+//add the foot icon back (activities) ? or ask if it can be permanently removed. - not needed anymore.